cern-eos/eos/doc/intro.rst

    :width: 530px
    :align: center

 The initial architecture is using an in-memory namespace implementation with a master-slave high-availability model.
-This implementation provides very low-latency for meta data acccess.
+This implementation provides very low-latency for meta data access.

-Since the CITRINE release the architecture has been modified to provide optinal an in-memory namespace cache and a KV store for persistency.
+Since the CITRINE release, the architecture has been modified to provide an optimal in-memory namespace cache and a KV store for persistency.
 This was necessary to overcome the scalability limitation of the meta-data service given by the maximum available RAM of **MGM** nodes.

 EOS is implemented using the `XRootD Framework <https://xrootd.org>`_.